dishanique/Modal/README.md

 ## Time Based Modal:

-# Goal-To create a single web page that demonstrates understanding of when and how to use a modal, showcase basic JavaScript skills and understanding of concepts.
+# Goal - To create a single web page that demonstrates understanding of when and how to use a modal, showcase basic JavaScript skills and understanding of concepts.

 # To Do:
   1.Create a single web page for a fake company.